 These are the dream students; advanced enough to be able to discuss a variety of topics in detail, offering their opinions, criticisms and personal experiences.
 I usually go into these lessons with some kind of plan, but more often than not we get sidetracked by a particular article or topic and end up disregarding whatever I had in the pipeline in favour of something more interesting, be it a social or political issue, or England’s World Cup chances.
 Which are pretty low according to all, but hey ho, we still believe.

-Luckily, I have quite a few of these dream students, with professions including engineers, a CNN political journalist, Doctors, a cultural programme director (who was responsible for organizing the Chilean version of the Grammy’s), the Director for Sustainability and Renewable Energy and lawyers, each with different passions and interests.
+Luckily, I have quite a few of these students, with professions including engineers, a CNN political journalist, Doctors, a cultural programme director (who was responsible for organizing the Chilean version of the Grammy’s), Geography Professors and lawyers, each with different passions and interests.
 This means I have had multiple conversations about the Chilean healthcare system, immigration, Chilean music, Feminism, the treatment of indigenous Chileans (the Mapuche), and renewable energy efforts.
 But sometimes what is just as enjoyable and interesting are less high- brow and more personal topics.
 I have also passed entire lessons merely talking about family life, weekend plans and childhood memories.
-Yesterday, a student was confused about the lyrics ‘there must be an angel, with a smile on her face, when she thought up that I should be with you’ from James Blunt’s ‘You’re Beautiful,’, and we subsequently spent forty minutes listening to and analyzing his lyrics.
+Yesterday, a student was confused about the lyrics ‘there must be an angel, with a smile on her face, when she thought up that I should be with you’ from James Blunt’s ‘You’re Beautiful,’, and we subsequently spent forty minutes listening to and analyzing his lyrics (a lesson well spent).
 And sometimes my students just want a good old rant, which is also fine by me.
 I often feel a bit like a councilor, providing sympathetic nods and encouragement (with a few grammatical corrections thrown in here and there when I remember that I am actually there to teach).

 I frequently leave these lessons feeling slightly guilty.
 I have in effect just been paid for having an extremely interesting and culturally enriching conversation, and often feel like I have benefitted from the lessons far more than my students.